How We Handle Your Data

 We implement appropriate technical and organisational measures to protect personal data against unauthorised access, alteration, disclosure, or destruction.
 These measures include:

-• Encrypted credentials — API keys and service credentials used by the site are stored using AES-256-CBC encryption
+- Encrypted credentials — API keys and service credentials used by the platform are stored using AES-256-CBC encryption

 While we take all reasonable steps to protect your data, no method of transmission over the internet or electronic storage is completely secure.
 We cannot guarantee absolute security.